Annuity.org content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 During your retirement years, your money will not stretch as far as it did when you first left the workforce.
-Your ability to compensate for higher bills will be limited because you can’t seek a raise, a new job or additional work to bring in more money.
+Your ability to compensate for higher bills will be limited because you no longer have a salary and have a finite amount of resources.

 According to the Social Security Administration, a 65-year-old man today can expect to live, on average, until the age of 84.
 A 65-year-old woman can expect to live to age 86½.